All Episodes

 Can you tell me why?

-Wait, can you I'll I'll call you back in a sec.
+I'll call you back in a sec.

-Um it celebrates like colonizer like holidays.
+It celebrates like colonizer like holidays.

-Yeah, well I mean I'm sure it wasn't all of them, but like as a whole, yeah, the like colonizer attitude did that.
+Yeah well I mean I'm sure it wasn't all of them but like as a whole yeah the like colonizer attitude did that.

-Like you gotta as long as you acknowledge like that like that there has been a lot of oppression of Native Americans in this country and that I mean basically like ethnic cleansing of tons of people that doesn't eliminate the fact that you could celebrate Thanksgiving.
+All holidays like this stuff like this is very nuanced like you gotta as long as you acknowledge like that like that there has been a lot of oppression of Native Americans in this country and that I mean basically like ethnic cleansing of tons of people that doesn't eliminate the fact that you could celebrate Thanksgiving.

-Yeah, I mean clearly it's offensive.
+Yeah I mean clearly it's offensive.

 I think that over time like it does have a different connotation.

-Now it's more about like seeing your family and things like that, but the inception of it is like inherently problematic because it was the genocide of indigenous people and we can't change that.
+Now it's more about like seeing your family and things like that but the inception of it is like inherently problematic because it was the genocide of Indigenous people and we can't change that.

 Like people were slaughtered.